 “Probably, these achievements and accolades from international organizations, the WHO and so on made you overenthusiastic.
 You did not pay enough attention.
 People complain about long queues in outpatient clinics, rudeness of doctors.
 You can see it in mass media reports all over the Internet, in social networks,” the head of stat said.

 “There are always negative comments in social polls.
-People complain about indifference, bad attitude, especially in places where they get medical treatment,” Alexander Lukashenko said.
+People complain about indifference, bad attitude, especially in places where they get medical treatment,” Aleksandr Lukashenko said.
 “Look at how ordinary people comment on your work.
 There are many problems in the industry, but you do not pay enough attention.”

 The President asked senior officials of the healthcare industry why such facts, including corruption cases, happened.
 “Why did it happen?
 Please explain because people should know the reasons.
 The activities of about 100 people are under investigation.
 But 270,000 people working in the healthcare industry also suffered a blow to their reputation.
 It is wrong because they are honest and hardworking people.
 They are not to blame for the actions of bribe takers in the Healthcare Ministry, heads of certain organizations.
 They tucked away hundreds of thousands of dollars.
 Why did it happen and how could it happen?
 I told you this issue was a priority when I appointed you,” the head of state said addressing Healthcare Minister Vasily Malashko.
 Similar questions were addressed to First Deputy Healthcare Minister Dmitry Pinevich.

-Alexander Lukashenko reminded that during the visit to one of the hospitals he warned the then vice premier, Vasily Zharko, to analysis the pricing situation.
+Aleksandr Lukashenko reminded that during the visit to one of the hospitals he warned the then vice premier, Vasily Zharko, to analysis the pricing situation.
 “You told me everything was okay.
 But it wasn’t.
 I warned you about the responsibility for the system.
 Do not blame anyone,” the Belarusian leader stressed.
 “What have you been doing?
 Your subordinates were caught.
 Now tell me honestly how you are going to run the ministry.
 If you cannot do it everything will be just worse.”